The DASH diet is a valuable ally in managing blood pressure. Learn more about it.

-Hypertension is the primary preventable cause of cardiovascular disease in the world.
-The consequences of hypertension on health can be worsened by other factors which increase the risks of heart attack, cerebrovascular accident, and kidney failure.
-These factors primarily include smoking, poor diet, overconsumption of alcohol, sedentariness, stress, obesity, hypercholesterolemia, and diabetes.
+Hypertension or high blood pressure is the number one preventable cause of cardiovascular disease in the world.
+When blood pressure is too high for long periods of time, the arteries harden and lose elasticity, making it difficult for the heart to work.
+The consequences of high blood pressure on health can be compounded by other factors, increasing the risk of heart attack, stroke, and kidney failure.
+These factors include smoking, poor diet, excessive alcohol consumption, sedentary lifestyle, stress, obesity, high cholesterol, and diabetes.

 On the other hand, the DASH diet involves reducing the consumption of:

 - red meat

 THE CONCEPT OF "PORTION SIZE"

 The number of servings varies based on the diet you choose.
 However, it is important to remember that a portion is a far cry from the amount of food usually served in a restaurant!

 - 1 medium-sized fruit, 180 ml of juice, ½ cup of frozen fruit, ¼ cup of dried fruit

 - ½ cup of vegetables, 1 cup of lettuce

 - 1 slice of bread, ½ cup of pasta, rice or cereal

 - 1 cup of milk, ¾ cup of yogurt, 50 g of cheese